A Nationally Accredited Health Department Since 2017

 • A Maternal, Infant, and Child Health Team meets monthly

-• WCHD’s Better Birth Outcomes program provides one-on-one support through monthly visits with a registered nurse to assure mother and baby are healthy.
-Through this program, WCHD is able to coordinate care with doctors and other social service agencies for the families, provide prenatal health and nutrition educations, and provide guidance on identifying and correctly possible safety hazards in the home.
+• WCHD’s provides one-on-one support with a registered nurse to assure mother and baby are healthy.
+WCHD is able to coordinate care with doctors and other service agencies for the families, provide prenatal health education, and provide guidance on ensuring a healthy home.

 • Secure and Responsible Gun Storage messaging including a checklist has been developed and distributed along with free gun locks in the community